 As a fellow infertility warrior, I can attest to how easy it is to get suckered into doing ANYTHING suggested for trying to conceive.
 Even if it’s seemingly complete BS, if the internet tells us to try it, we will.
-There are lots of mommy blogs out there recommending what to eat, what not to eat, supplements and the like, but aside from your daily prenatal multivitamin, are there any legitimate recommendations for fertility foods and supplements to take to increase your chances of getting pregnant?
+There are lots of mommy blogs out there recommending what to eat, what not to eat, supplements and the like, but aside from your daily prenatal multivitamin, are there any legitimate recommendations for foods and supplements for fertility to take to increase your chances of getting pregnant?

 Let’s take a look at some of the research on fertility supplements and foods for helping you get pregnant and stay pregnant.

-Common Fertility Supplements when Trying to Conceive
+Common Supplements for Fertility when Trying to Conceive

 It’s very common for women and men who are struggling to get pregnant to be recommended a variety of vitamins and other supplements to help them conceive.
 But what does the research say about these common additions to the diet?